elastic/universal-profiling-documentation/README.md

 > the executable passed via the `-e` argument is used to calculate the file hash that
 > associates stack traces with their symbols and stripping the binary later will change that hash.

-#### Native symbolization limitations

-In the current beta release of Elastic Universal Profiling, native symbolization is still limited in a few important ways:

-- No virtual frames for inline functions
-- No symbols for leaf frames (top-most frame in a trace)
-- No automatic insertion of debug symbols for OS packages

-We're aiming that these limitations be improved on and eventually lifted in later versions.

 #### Linux distribution packages

 For Debian, Ubuntu, Fedora and Arch Linux, the `elastic-profiling` tool supports pushing symbols